FreeOpcUa/python-opcua/README.md

 Server: what is not implemented
 * localized text feature
-* complete securty model with users and password
+* better securty model with users and password
 * removing nodes
 * adding some missing modify methods
+* views

 # Development